 #2.
 Partition Hard Drive

 "Resize/Move" enables you to adjust space of a selected disk partition as wish.
-By "Resize/Move", you can shrink a volume, extend the other one, or create unallocated space for special use.
+Right-lick "Resize/Move", you can shrink a volume, extend the other one, or create unallocated space for special use.

-"Clone" is for the purpose of making two identical hard disks or partitions with the same layout and content.
+"Clone" aims to make two identical hard disks or partitions with the same layout and content.
 You can use the "Clone" feature to upgrade a hard disk, replace a failing one, backup the drive data and so on.

 "Delete" is a common method to remove an unwanted disk partition, turning it into unallocated space.